-ANATOMY (basic description of youth anatomy and how we propose to support all aspects of health, growth, and nutrition for the body.)
+ANATOMY (In the Kids & Teens sections, we provide basic descriptions of youth anatomy and how we propose to support all aspects of health, growth, and nutrition for the body.)

 Talking with your children about their bodies can feel complicated, and depending on the subject matter, uncomfortable!
 After all, it’s hard to know what ages and stages to introduce certain topics and just how much to divulge about different aspects of their development.